 As touched upon previously, mobile web traffic volumes have already overtaken traditional desktop traffic in the majority of key markets worldwide.
 The fact that Google itself continues to demonstrate a strong commitment to mobile-friendly websites really says all that needs to be said.

 The latest advance in responsive web design, CSS grids ensure every visitor is presented with the same high-quality experience irrespective of the size, type, and nature of the device used to access the website.
 The layout system allows the web owner to organize content into rows and columns that respond to the user’s screen size.
 What better way to demonstrate this than bring up a visual?

 If you are wondering how to capitalize on this most important of 2020 Responsive Design Trends, Robin Rendle breaks the process down in this actionable post.

 People love multimedia, and sites that host engaging multimedia content score higher than text-only webpages when it comes to engaging and retaining visitors.

-What this means for players is it is time to make the early bird switch to responsive, mobile-first designs that put mobile prioritization at the heart of the design process—without sacrificing rich visual content that enchants visitors.
+What this means for website owners is it is time to make the early bird switch to responsive, mobile-first designs that put mobile prioritization at the heart of the design process – without sacrificing rich visual content that enchants visitors.

 And that’s where SVG comes in.

-As more webmasters realize a website represents more than an online address, hand-drawn elements that add unique charm and character to website pages will pop up more often.
+As more webmasters realize a website represents more than an online address, hand-drawn elements that add a unique sense of character to website pages will pop up more often.